josev2046/electric-cafe/mobile_SQ-12.md

 | **NOTE** | Displays the active pitch in musical notation relative to root pitch C3 (e.g., `NOTE: C3`, `NOTE: F#3`). |
 | **Patch Status** | Reads `PATCH: NONE` when no reset is patched, `RESET: STEP nn` for a patch on steps 1–12, or `EXT: STEP nn` once a 24-step secondary patch is set. |

-### 4.2 Keyboard Transpose / Preview Bar
+### 4.2 Keyboard transpose / Preview bar

 Located at the bottom left of the chassis is an interactive **13-key virtual keyboard (C to C)**:

-- **Sequence Transposition:** Tapping any key transposes the entire pitch sequence in real-time by the selected semitone offset relative to C.
+- **Sequence transposition:** Tapping any key transposes the entire pitch sequence in real-time by the selected semitone offset relative to C.
-- **Live Audition:** Tapping a key while the sequencer is stopped previews Step 1's pitch transposed to the selected key.
+- **Live audition:** Tapping a key while the sequencer is stopped previews Step 1's pitch transposed to the selected key.
-- **Active Key Highlight:** The current transpose root key is highlighted in red.
+- **Active key highlight:** The current transpose root key is highlighted in red.

 ---

-## 5. Tutorials & Factory Demo Patches
+## 5. Tutorials & factory demo patches

 Use the built-in demo buttons at the bottom right of the panel to load classic sequence configurations.

-### 5.1 Demo 1: "EBM" (24-Step Bassline)
+### 5.1 Demo 1: "EBM" (24-step bassline)

 **Button:** `DEMO 1: EBM`